William Carlin: Postbellum career

 Carlin mustered out of the volunteers in the summer of 1865 and returned to the Regular Army as the major of the 16th U.S. Infantry.
 He was the assistant commissioner of the Tennessee office of the Freedmen's Bureau from 1867 until 1868.
 He was promoted to colonel in April 1882 and later to brigadier general, and held various commands at army posts throughout the country.
 He put down a miners' strike in the Idaho Territory and served in several posts in the South during Reconstruction.

 Carlin retired from the Army in 1893 after 43 years of service.
 He wrote and published his autobiography, Memoirs of Brigadier General William Passmore Carlin, USA, which detailed his long career.

+Carlin's son, William E. Carlin, was the leader of a hunting party that was lost and rescued by a party dispatched by General Carlin on the Lochsa River in Idaho in 1893.

 Death and legacy

 While traveling on a train near Whitehall, Montana, in 1903, Carlin died suddenly.
 His body was shipped home to Carrollton, Illinois, for burial.

 The town of Carlin, Nevada, was named for him.